Five Ways to Instill Healthy Boundaries For Your Children

 4. Look within.
 Building on point #3, teaching your child the difference between acceptable and unacceptable behavior often involves reflecting on how you view boundaries and if this varies from how you expect your child to view boundaries.
 Ask yourself: Are you comfortable setting boundaries?
 How did you experience your parent’s/caretaker’s boundary setting?
 Are you over or under compensating as an adult?
 Do you respect your own boundaries?

 5. Up your parenting game.
 There’s no shame in seeking support and increasing your parenting knowledge.
-Whether this is your youngest, oldest or only child, there’s something to be gained by speaking with a
+Whether this is your youngest, oldest or only child, there’s something to be gained by speaking with a skilled and compassionate therapist about boundary challenges that might show up

 Another option is to seek out parenting classes and/or a supportive parenting community.
 My personal favorite is Mona Delahooke, PhD’s Brain-Body Parenting Collective.
 Enrollments are on a rolling basis and I encourage you to sign up for the next offering.
-Or if you prefer to work on your own, check out Dr. Delahooke’s books, blog, podcast and videos
+Or if you prefer to work on your own, check out Dr. Delahooke’s books, blog, podcast and videos.

 Until next month…Ginny